Kiran7007/Interview-Preparation/docs/android.md

 ---

-## What are the advantages of XML over Jetpack Compose, and how would you convince a non-technical manager to choose Jetpack Compose over XML?
+## Advantages of XML over Jetpack Compose — How would you convince your manager(who is from a non-technical background) to choose Jetpack Compose over XML?

+XML still has a few advantages:

+- Mature ecosystem with years of production stability.
-- XML has a mature ecosystem and works well for large legacy applications.
+- Faster preview rendering for very large legacy projects.
-- XML can be easier for gradual migration and existing ViewBinding/DataBinding screens.
+- Easier gradual migration in existing applications.
-- For new screens, Compose usually needs less boilerplate and supports faster state-driven UI development.
-- I would explain the trade-offs using delivery speed, maintenance cost, team skills, and migration risk instead of presenting it as only a language preference.
+- Less recomposition knowledge required.
+- Works well with ViewBinding/DataBinding.
+- Better choice when maintaining legacy apps with thousands of XML screens.

+For greenfield projects, Compose is generally preferred.

 ---